binokochumolvarghese/lightbi-hugo/exampleSite/content/post/2020/use-this-theme.md

    cd <name of site>
    git init
    git submodule add https://github.com/binokochumolvarghese/lightbi-hugo themes/lightbi-hugo
-   echo "theme = 'lightbi-hugo'" >> config.toml
+   ```
+- After completing the steps above, copy the contents of `exampleSite/contents` into the `content` folder of your website.
+- Next, copy `hugo.toml` to the root folder of the website.
+- Finally, run the following command.

+    ```bash
       hugo server
     ```

-After the above copy the contents of exampleSite to the content folder in your website.

 2. **Preview Your Site**:
 Go to `http://localhost:1313/` to view your website in development mode.